Jesson96/Discover-Dublin/README.md

 ### Features
 * The website is responsive on all device sizes.
+* The website is interactive and allows users to click butons to recieve their desired outcome, submit any queries they may have or view certain places, things to do or images they may be interested in.

 ### Features to be implemented
 * In the future, this site should implement the Google Maps radius feature that fetches potential things for a user to visit or do while they are in Dublin giving the users current location.